KengoA/fantasy-basketball/README.md

-Note: For the upcoming 2021-22 season, I'm building a web application with all functionalities demonstrated in this repo + extra features.
-This repositoty itself will also go through major refactoring from June 2021.
+Note (June 2021): For the upcoming 2021-22 season, I'm building a web application with all functionalities demonstrated in this repo + extra features.
+This repository itself will also go through major refactoring.

 ## NBA Player Performance Prediction and Lineup Optimization